 As is stated in the Dictionary of Nineteenth-Century Journalism, “The Illustrated London News was one of the great entrepreneurial and commercial triumphs of Victorian print culture. . . .
 All three elements expressed in its title were necessary to its success” (301).
 It came out weekly on Saturdays and was sold for 6d.

-A fascinating quotation about how the periodical changed within its first fifty years is found in the paper’s “Literary Gossip” column for April 11, 1891: “Friendly critics have hinted that the Illustrated London News and Graphic [founded 1869] are less of newspapers and more of magazines than formerly.
+A fascinating quotation about how the periodical changed within its first fifty years is found in the paper’s “Literary Gossip” column for April 11, 1891, which refers to signed contributions: “Friendly critics have hinted that the Illustrated London News and Graphic [founded 1869] are less of newspapers and more of magazines than formerly.
 This is not the case.
 The Illustrated London News has merely extended the principle of signed contributions which obtained in the paper when Peter Cunningham, Charles Mackay, Albert Smith, and Mr. George Augustus Sala were members of its staff.
 Now, as then, it aims at presenting a pictorial record of the social and political life of the times, and any changes that may have taken place in its reading matter is but the difference between 1842–when there were few daily newspapers–and 1891.
 Were the Saturday Review and the Spectator to give signed contributions in place of anonymous ones, it would scarcely justify the charge that they had been converted into magazines” (478).

 The Illustrated London News is available in various digital platforms, including GALE’s Illustrated London News Historical Archive (1842–2003) and British Newspaper Archive.
 A thorough search of these may presumably lead the reader to more Andrew Lang articles than those listed below, which are all taken from B. Meredith Langstaff’s detailed list.
 Langstaff kindly also gives a part of the first line.
 I have not independently confirmed all of Langstaff’s entries, and, for those I have checked, his page numbers sometimes do not match the scans in the British Newspaper Archive.
 I list Langstaff’s dates below unless the entry is followed by “PNV” (Page number verified).
 I have tried to give the full date if it was lacking.